 - Clear central control station for compliance management, service distribution and reporting

-- Blacklist software applications
+- Ban software applications on black list

 - Alarm via e-mail or tray icon

-- Security service cannot be stopped
+- Security service is not endable

 - The data of the logical drives of the clients are read out together with the “BitLocker” status

 - Security.Desk now displays complete data about the client operating system (version, release, build number, service pack etc.)

 - You can tell by the BIOS information in Security.Desk per device or by a report whether “UEFI Secure Boot” is enabled or not on these clients

 - Windows update options and status per computer as well as information about the Windows Update Server

 Test Security.Desk for free or purchase it directly